 ECB and CBC are algorithm modes, both work on a block cipher.
-Block cipher is a technique that involves encryption of one block of text at a time, decryption also takes one block of encrypted text at a time.
+Block cipher is a technique that encrypts one block of text at a time and decrypts one block of encrypted text at a time.
 Algorithm mode is a combination of a series of the basic algorithm steps on block ciphers and some kind of feedback from previous steps.
-ECB stands for Electronic Code Book, while CBC stands for Cipher Block chaining.
-ECB is suitable for encryption small messages, while using CBC we can encrypt a large message.
+Electronic Code Book (ECB) and Cipher Block Chaining (CBC) are two encryption techniques.
+ECB is suitable for encrypting small messages, while CBC is better suited for encrypting large messages.
 In this topic, we are going to learn about ECB vs CBC.

 What is ECB?

 ECB (Electronic Codebook) is the simplest mode of operation.
 In this algorithm mode, at the sender site, plain text messages are divided into sub-blocks each of 64 bits.
-Then each sub-block is encrypted independently.
+Each sub-block is encrypted independently in this process.
 To encrypt all blocks the same key is used and generates the ciphertext.
-At the receiver side, the incoming ciphertext is divided into sub-blocks each of 64 bits, then the same key which is used for encryption is used for decrypting the ciphertext block and generating the corresponding plain text block.
-As the same key is used for encrypting all blocks, if the plain text block repeats in the original message, the corresponding ciphertext will also repeat.
-Hence the ECB is used for small messages.
+At the receiver’s end, the incoming ciphertext is divided into sub-blocks, each consisting of 64 bits.
+The receiver uses the same key that was used for encryption to decrypt each ciphertext block and generate the corresponding plain text block.
+Since ECB uses the same key to encrypt all blocks, if a plain text block is repeated in the original message, the corresponding ciphertext will also repeat.
+Therefore, ECB is typically used for encrypting small messages.

 What is CBC?

-CBC (Cipher Block Chaining) mode works on block ciphers, it ensures that even if the block of plain text repeats, it will generate the different ciphertext for corresponding plain text blocks.
+Cipher Block Chaining (CBC) mode, which operates on block ciphers, ensures that even if a block of plain text is repeated, a different ciphertext is generated for each corresponding block of plain text.
 To implement this, CBC uses a feedback mechanism.
-Plain text messages are divided into sub-blocks each of 64 bits, then the first block of plain text and IV are combined using XOR and then encrypted using a key to produce the ciphertext.
-Then the first block of ciphertext and the second block of plain text are combined using XOR and then encrypted using a key, the same is continued for all blocks.
+The encryption process for plain text messages in this system involves dividing them into sub-blocks of 64 bits.
+To encrypt a message in this system, the first block of plain text and IV are combined using XOR and encrypted using a key to produce the first block of ciphertext.
+Next, each subsequent block of plain text is combined with the previous block of ciphertext using XOR, and the resulting block is encrypted using the key.
+This process continues for all blocks of the message.
 The same key is used for all blocks.

 Head to Head Comparison between ECB vs CBC (Infographics)